Operation Fortune: Ruse de Guerre: Production

 The screenplay was written by Ivan Atkinson, Marn Davies, and Ritchie.
-Produced by Miramax, the project will be distributed by Lionsgate.
+Produced by Miramax, the project was originally to be distributed by STX Entertainment.
 In December 2020, Aubrey Plaza joined the cast.
 In January 2021, the cast was rounded out with Cary Elwes, Bugzy Malone and Josh Hartnett in supporting roles.
 In February 2021, Hugh Grant joined the cast.

 Principal photography commenced on January 14, 2021, with filming taking place in Antalya, Turkey, Farnborough and Qatar.
 Previously known as Five Eyes (in reference to the intelligence alliance), the film was officially renamed Operation Fortune: Ruse de Guerre in September 2021.

 Release

+Theatrical

 Operation Fortune: Ruse de Guerre was scheduled to be released by STX Entertainment.
 It was originally scheduled for release on January 21, 2022, and March 18, 2022.
 On February 18, 2022, the film was pulled from the release schedule without comment by the studio.
 Reports indicate the film was pulled from release, not due to the COVID-19 pandemic as before, but because it featured gangsters of Ukrainian nationality as the main antagonist Greg Simmonds' henchmen.
 The film's producers thought it would be of bad taste, in light of the ongoing Russo-Ukrainian War sparking global outrage, for the film to present "Ukrainian baddies".
 In November 2022, amid STX's restructuring, it was reported that the film would likely be released domestically through a streaming service, while its international distributors would still proceed with releasing the film theatrically, which began on January 4, 2023.
-On February 13, 2023, Lionsgate was revealed to have bought the U.S. distribution rights and announced the film's theatrically release date of March 3, 2023.
-It was then reported that the film would be released in the United Kingdom on April 7, 2023, on Amazon Prime Video.
+On February 13, 2023, Lionsgate was revealed to have bought the U.S. distribution rights and announced the film would be released theatrically on March 3, 2023.

+Home media

+Lionsgate Home Entertainment released Operation Fortune: Ruse de Guerre for digital download on March 21, 2023.
+The film was released in the United Kingdom via Amazon's Prime Video streaming service on April 7, 2023.

+The film was released for Blu-ray, DVD, and 4K UHD on May 16, 2023.